timdaman/check_docker/README.rst

     --restarts WARN:CRIT  Container restart thresholds.
     --no-ok               Make output terse suppressing OK messages.
 If all checks are OK return a single OK.
+    --no-unknown          Make output terse suppressing UNKNOWN messages.
+If all checks are UNKNOWN return a single UNKNOWN.
     --no-performance      Suppress performance data.
 Reduces output when performance data is not being used.
     -V                    show program's version number and exit